top of page

 Yes, mobile phones can be used but they should not be kept over the implanted site (Shirt Pocket).

-16. Can we use electronic devices after pacemaker implantation?
+17. Can we use electronic devices and household electrical items after pacemaker implantation?

 Yes, you can travel back by Air/Train after the procedure.
 It may be wise to carry the International Pacemaker Identification Card which may be produced while you go through the security metal detectors; so that they know that you are not carrying a weapon on your person.
 In the rare event that you had suffered a pneumothorax as a complication of the implantation procedure then you will not be fit for air travel for about 2 months.
 Since we use an extrathoracic axillary approach to implant our pacemaker leads the potential for a pneumothorax virtually doesn’t exist.